triniwiz/nativescript-plugins/docs/src/api-reference/stripe.md

 let paymentSession = new StripeStandardPaymentSession(page, customerSession, price, "usd", listener);
 ```

-See [Stripe Docs](https://stripe.com/docs/mobile) for more information.
+See [Stripe Docs](httpsope will require [Strong Customer Authentication](https://stripe.com/payments/strong-customer-authent://stripe.com/docs/mobile) for more information.

 # Strong Customer Authentication
-PSD2 regulations in Europe will require [Strong Customer Authentication](https://stripe.com/payments/strong-customer-authentication)
+PSD2 regulations in Eurication)
 for some credit card purchases.
 Stripe supports this, though most of the work to make it happen is
 required on the backend server and in the mobile app, outside the `@triniwiz/nativescript-stripe` plugin.